Post Study Work Permit in USA for Indian Students 2025

 Optional Practical Training (OPT)

-OPT is a one-year work and stay-back permit given to international students on completion of a degree program in the US.
-OPT is applicable for F1 student visa holders specifically and for both STEM and non-STEM degree holders.
-There are two types of OPT – one which can be used during one’s studies i.e. Pre-Completion OPT, and another which starts after completing one’s studies i.e. Post-Completion OPT.
+OPT is a one-year work and stay-back permit given to international students after completing a degree program in the US.
+OPT is specifically applicable for F1 student visa holders and for STEM and non-STEM degree holders.
+There are two types of OPT – one which can be used during one’s studies, i.e. Pre-Completion OPT, and another which starts after completing one’s studies, i.e. Post-Completion OPT.

-- Pre-completion OPT: You can apply for pre-completion OPT after you have received your full-time enrollment in an educational institution that has been certified by the U.S. Immigration and Customs Enforcement (ICE) Student and Exchange Visitor Program (SEVP) to enrol F-1 students.
+- Pre-completion OPT: You can apply for pre-completion OPT after receiving your full-time enrollment in an educational institution certified by the U.S. Immigration and Customs Enforcement (ICE) Student and Exchange Visitor Program (SEVP) to enrol F-1 students.
 The duration of the course must be at least 12 months.
 If authorized, you can work part-time for a maximum of 20 hours per week when your classes are in session.
 During the holidays you can work full-time.

 - Post-completion OPT: You can apply for post-completion OPT after completing your studies.